 There are many birds, to be seen everywhere here, but I would like to concentrate on the spots that yield the most species.

-Habitat– open salt water, saltwater marsh (N, NE, and S Misson Bay), alkali flats, rocky intertidal, riparian, coastal strand, terrestrial, recreational.
+Habitats– open salt water, saltwater marsh (N, NE, and S Misson Bay), alkali flats, rocky intertidal, riparian, coastal strand, terrestrial, recreational.

 Amenities-There are restrooms throughout the park as well as benches and picnic areas.
 There are also a few restaurants in the Harbor section as well.
 Docks, launch ramps, BBQ pits.